howzat/howzat.github.io/index.md

 http://mitpress.mit.edu/books/types-and-programming-languages)

-> "A typesystem is a syntactic method for automatically checking the absence of certainerroneous behaviors by classifying program phrases according to the kinds of values they compute".
+> "A typesystem is a syntactic method for automatically checking the absence of certain erroneous behaviors by classifying program phrases according to the kinds of values they compute".

 So, a type system gives us a means to express rules about the kinds of